awsdocs/aws-cdk-guide/doc_source/best-practices.md

 What's worse, you can't make changes to the resource that require it to be replaced\.
 If a property can only be set at resource creation, for example the `KeySchema` of an Amazon DynamoDB table, that property is immutable, and changing it requires a new resource\.
 But the new resource must have the same name in order to be a true replacement, and it can't, because the existing resource is still using that name\.

 A better approach is to specify as few names as possible\.
 If you leave out resource names, the AWS CDK will generate them for you, and it'll do so in a way that won't cause these problems\.
 You then, for example, pass the generated table name \(which you can reference as `table.tableName` in your AWS CDK application\) as an environment variable into your AWS Lambda function, or you generate a configuration file on your Amazon EC2 instance on startup, or you write the actual table name to AWS Systems Manager Parameter Store and your application reads it from there\.
 It's like dependency injection, but for resources\.

+### Define removal policies and log retention<a name="best-practices-apps-removal-logs"></a>

+The AWS CDK does its best to keep you from losing data by defaulting to policies that retain everything you create\.
+For example, the default removal policy on resources that contain data \(such as Amazon S3 buckets and database tables\) is to never delete the resource when it is removed from the stack, but rather orphan the resource from the stack\.
+Similarly, the CDK's default is to retain all logs forever\.
+In production environments, these defaults can quickly result in the storage of large amounts of data you don't actually need, and a corresponding AWS bill\.

+Consider carefully what you want these policies to actually be for each production resource and specify them accordingly\.
+Use an [Aspects](aspects.md) to validate the removal and logging policies in your stack\.

 ### Separate your application into multiple stacks as dictated by deployment requirements<a name="best-practices-apps-separate"></a>